nmlk/CodeTest/CodeQuestion.md

 '''python
 arr = [1,1,3,3,3,3,5,5,9,9,9,9]
 print set(arr)

-//Consider situation with only 1 element def removeDuplicates(arr):
+Consider situation with only 1 element def removeDuplicates(arr):
     if arr is None or len(arr)<=1:
         return arr